deephdc/benchmarks_cnn_api/README.md

     ├── test-requirements.txt  <- The requirements file for the test environment │
     ├── setup.py               <- makes project pip installable (pip install -e .) so benchmarks_api can be imported
-    ├── benchmarks_api    <- Source code for use in this project.
+    ├── benchmarks_cnn_api    <- Source code for use in this project.
     │   ├── __init__.py        <- Makes benchmarks_api a Python module
     │   │
     │   ├── dataset            <- Scripts to download or generate data